mrmps/pdfchatbot/README.md

 pnpm dev
 ```

-This will start both the Next.js frontend and FastAPI backend.
-The frontend will be available at http://localhost:3000 and the API at http://127.0.0.1:8000.
+This will start the Next.js frontend.
+The API calls will use the external backend at pdfchat.replit.app.

 ## Deploy Your Own